Ferries to Sardinia

 With white sandy beaches, crystal-clear water, picturesque villages and impressive culture, Sardinia promises a varied vacation.
 The scent of pine, culinary delights and “Dolce Vita” included!

 In the far south, Sardinia’s capital Cagliari is waiting to be discovered.
-A wide variety of cultures have left a colorful mix of styles here, which is reflected in the city’s many sights.
+Different cultures have left a colorful mix of styles here, which is reflected in the city’s many sights.
 Especially the old town Castello inspires with thick city walls, towers, gates, narrow streets, cathedral, town hall and bastion.

 In Cagliari, visitors can also embark on a journey into the Roman past.
 Here you can visit the Roman amphitheatre and the villa of Tigellio.